Tom Higgins (climber): The High Sierra and Europe

 Higgins began climbing in the High Sierra in California with the first ascent of the East Buttress of Agassiz Needle, Temple Crag with Couch; and the North Face of Mt.
 Morrison with Charlie Raymond.
-In 1964, Higgins and Couch visited Wales, U.K., and climbed on a borrowed rope and slings threaded with machine nuts as protection with pitons was forbidden in the cliffs.
-They also climbed in Chamonix, France, where Higgins teamed with English partners to do the first free ascents of the East Face of the Moin, the M Metago Route and Albert West Face.
+In 1964, Higgins and Couch visited Wales and climbed on a borrowed rope; they used only slings and machine nuts for protection, since pitons were forbidden on the cliffs.
+They also climbed in Chamonix, France, where Higgins teamed with English partners to do the first free ascents of the Direct East Face of the Aiguille de Moine (5.10), the Menegaux route (5.11a) on the Aiguille de l' M, and Albert West Face.

 Yosemite Valley, Tuolumne Meadows and other areas

 In the late 60s, Higgins began climbing in Yosemite Valley.
-With Kamps, he did the first free ascent of the NE Buttress of Middle Cathedral Rock.
-With Chris Jones, he did the first free of Serenity Crack and other first ascents (Punch Bowl, The Peanut, Owl Roof, The Void among others).
+With Kamps, he did the first free ascent of the Powell-Reed (5.10c) on the NE Buttress of Middle Cathedral Rock in 1967.
+The same year, with Chris Jones, he did the first free ascent of Serenity Crack (5.10d/5.11a).
+Other first ascents include Punch Bowl, The Peanut, and Owl Roof.
+His ground up lead of The Void in 1971, short but difficult (5.11b), was then considered the hardest face climb in Yosemite.
 He developed his Yosemite crack climbing skills by building and practicing on a wooden, adjustable crack machine.

 In Tuolumne Meadows above Yosemite Valley, Higgins teamed with Kamps, Vern Clevenger, Pat Ament, Chris Vandiver, Tom Gerughty and other partners to create new routes.
 He and others of the period stood on small edges and undulations, hammered with Rawl Drive drills to place quarter-inch bolts where necessary.
-Resulting now popular routes include Lucky Streaks, Nerve Wrack Point, The Vision, Fairest of All, Curve Like Her, Thy Will Be Done and Piece de Resistance.
+Resulting popular routes include Lucky Streaks (5.10c/d, 6 pitches,1967), Nerve Wrack Point (5.9), The Vision (5.10a), Fairest of All (5.10c, 11 pitches, 1973), Curve Like Her (5.9), and Thy Will Be Done (5.10c, 1970).
+In 1974 he and Verne Clevenger finished Piece de Resistance (5.11c, 14 pitches), one of the hardest multi-pitch climbs in the US..
 Higgins authored an introduction to Don Reid's 1983 Rock Climbs of Tuolumne Meadows guidebook ("A Climbing Commentary") on Tuolumne new route development and changing climbing styles.
 Outside the Meadows during the same period, Higgins climbed Hair Raiser Buttress with Clevenger at Granite Basin and first free of The Line with Frank Sarnquist at Lover's Leap, California.